 When a transfer student is auditioned for approval to become a music major, he/she will be placed at an applied music level which is equivalent to his/her proficiency.
 This level is defined in terms of year and semester so that the student is able to compute the amount of applied credit that is being transferred.
 Piano proficiency examinations may also be administered upon enrollment for the non-pianist who wishes to transfer credit in secondary piano study.

 If the transfer student has basic theory and music history courses which he/she wishes to have transferred toward curricular requirements, an opportunity to demonstrate competence through examinations will be given.
 Areas for which examinations may be taken are: Aural Skills, Fundamentals, Harmony, Forms, 20th Century Techniques and all style periods of music history.
-A summary of topics for Aural Skills, Fundamentals, and Harmony can be found here.
+A summary of topics for Basic Music and Aural Skills can be found here.

-GRCC Students: Feel free to read the official articulation agreement between GRCC and the School of Music at WMU.
+GRCC Students should reference the official articulation agreement between GRCC and the School of Music at WMU.
+(This agreement does not pertain to programs in Music Education)

 For further information regarding the transfer of music credits, contact Julie Nemire, Undergraduate Advisor, at firstname.lastname@example.org or (269) 387-4672.